 Dear Puget Sound Community Members,

-We hope this message finds you healthy and well.
+We hope this message finds you healthy.

-Learning, teaching, living, and working at University of Puget Sound are intertwined community endeavors.
+Learning, teaching, living, and working at the University of Puget Sound are intertwined community endeavors.
 Maintaining our safety and connectedness as a community in the midst of a global pandemic requires that each of us observe heightened health and safety precautions.

 It is up to each of us to conscientiously do our part by embracing collective responsibility for the care of our community.
 By following a set of shared expectations, we can protect ourselves while minimizing the spread of COVID-19 on our campus and in our community.
-This includes some personal inconvenience to keep ourselves and others safe, and to protect our families and friends who may be outside of our campus community.
+This includes some personal inconvenience to keep ourselves and others safe and to protect our families and friends who may be outside of our campus community.

 Again, we are excited to welcome our community home to Puget Sound—remotely and on-campus.
 Please join us in taking the pledge now.

 Hack hack, chop COVID!

 Sherry Mondou | Executive Vice President and Chief Financial Officer